Protocols: The Foundation of Evidence Syntheses

 Protocols are the foundation of a quality evidence synthesis.
 Learn how you can encourage researchers to develop and register evidence synthesis protocols that support high-quality syntheses.

-Margaret Foster and Sarah Jewell, two widely recognized experts on evidence syntheses and instructors for a number of MLA Systematic Review Services webinars, will dispel myths about protocols, detail how to determine the feasibility and rationale of a review, and share strategies for overcoming barriers to protocol development and registration.
+Margaret Foster, widely recognized expert on evidence syntheses and instructor for a number of MLA Systematic Review Services webinars, will dispel myths about protocols, detail how to determine the feasibility and rationale of a review, and share strategies for overcoming barriers to protocol development and registration.

 1. Every evidence synthesis project should have a protocol.
 (The protocol registration or publication is the first win for a review team and a nice addition to the team members’ vita!)